Predictive modelling to determine shelf-life – what can it tell us?

 As these results have shown, following one protocol can lead to unsafe food two weeks earlier than another (when both are applied to the same product), so it does make you question which protocol is more appropriate and which is most realistic.
 The food and drink industry should be aware of these differences and think about how realistic their testing protocols are when all factors are taken into consideration.

-We’re about to publish a new guideline on setting the shelf-life of chilled foods for the industry.
+We’ve published a new guideline on setting the shelf-life of chilled foods for the industry.
 It discusses in detail what manufacturers and retailers must do to produce a shelf-life protocol which ensures the safety and quality of their products.
 Contact Linda Everis for more information.

 At Campden BRI, we can perform both challenge testing and predictive modelling as a practical service to establish the shelf-life of food and drink products.
 There are specific benefits to each of these tests, but you can find out which is most suitable for your needs by getting in touch.